 The phrase was first recorded in print in the early 1900s.

 Eric Partridge, in his Dictionary of Catchphrases, suggests that the term originated as a translation of a similar expression used by German actors: Hals- und Beinbruch (literally, "a broken neck and a broken leg.")
 The German phrase traces back to early aviators, possibly during World War I, spreading gradually to the German stage and then to British and American theaters.

 Why would people twist a wish for dreadful injury into one for good luck?
-It is suggested that it is a reverse psychology of sorts.
+It is suggested that it is reverse psychology of sorts.
 Popular folklore down through the ages has been full of warnings against wishing your friends good luck.
-To do so is was thought superstitiously to tempt evil spirits or demons to do your friend harm.
+To do so is thought superstitiously to tempt evil spirits or demons to harm your friend.
 Instead, they would wish their friend bad fortune.

 In either case, it has become a common and accepted expression of good luck.

 We've all heard this one.
 "Oh, don't worry.
 That's a piece of cake!"
 We know this signifies something that is easy, managed with no difficulties.
 We can do it with our eyes closed.